Parametric Instabilities of Correlated Quantum Matter: Discussion and outlook

 The non-trivial connection between the vacuum fidelity susceptibility and the induced parametric drive was revealed through a framework that included a quantum theory of the collective many-body fluctuations.
 Importantly, our analysis emphasized the dynamical properties of these collective modes, and not only their energetics (i.e., their spectrum).
-The emergent conjugate-canonical-pair structure of the collective coordinates played a key role, and our approach enables straightforward identification of such dynamical-variable pairs.
-This is achieved by a special kind of \textit{partial bosonic Bogoliubov transformation}, which isolates the parametric two-boson response of a system to certain changes of its parameters.
+The emergent conjugate-canonical-pair structure of the collective coordinates [Eq.~\eqref{eq:Bmain}] plays a key role, and our approach enables straightforward identification of such dynamical-variable pairs.
+This is achieved by a particular kind of \textit{partial bosonic Bogoliubov transformation}, which isolates the parametric two-boson response of a system to certain changes of its parameters.

 In our analysis, \textit{squeezing} emerged as a main organizing principle in parametric driving of electronically ordered materials.
 The two quadratures of the fluctuation, analogous to ``position'' and ``momentum'' (e.g., spin fluctuations in perpendicular directions), are to be treated on equal footing from the outset.
-The low-energy Hamiltonian, however, may then differentiate between the quadratures, and produce squeezing of the vacuum fluctuations.
-To induce parametric driving, a modulation must alter the squeezing, which corresponds to inducing an anomalous (i.e., two-boson) driving terms.
+The low-energy Hamiltonian, however [Eq.~\eqref{eq:Hexpansion}], then differentiates between the quadratures, and produces squeezing of the vacuum fluctuations.
+To induce parametric driving, a modulation must \textit{alter the squeezing}, which corresponds to inducing anomalous (i.e., two-boson) driving terms in the effective low-energy theory.
 Indeed, the more squeezing the reference ordered state has, the stronger is its parametric response (see, e.g., Eq.~\eqref{eq:dzMain}).
 Intuitively, a squeezed vacuum state simply hosts a wider range of bosonic fluctuations.

-The case studies presented in Sec.~\ref{sec:casestudies} also showed the role quantum geometry has as a driven parameter with associated parametric instabilities.
+The case studies presented in Sec.~\ref{sec:casestudies} showcase the role of quantum geometry as a potent driven parameter with associated parametric instabilities.
 In strongly interacting, narrow bandwidth, electronic systems, quantum geometry is crucial.
-Indeed, the competition between the geometry-associated length scale and the range of intrinsic electronic interactions is key in determining the parametric susceptibility with respect to small changes in the quantum geometry (as evident in Fig.~\ref{fig:zetasusceptflat}b).
+Indeed, the competition between the geometry-associated length scale (e.g., $\zeta$) and the range of intrinsic electronic interactions is key in determining the parametric susceptibility with respect to small changes in the quantum geometry (as evident in Fig.~\ref{fig:zetasusceptflat}b).
+These observations naturally motivate further studies into ways of manipulating and engineering quantum geometric quantities, e.g., Berry curvature and the quantum metric, in correlated quantum materials.